pdjr-signalk-plugins/range-monitor/README.md

 # pdjr-skplugin-threshold-notifier

-Raise notifications based on path values.
+Raise notifications based on value ranges.

 ## Description

 **pdjr-skplugin-threshold-notifier** operates one or more user-defined *rule*s.
-Each rule specifies a Signal K path *value*, a pair of *threshold*s and up to three *notification* specifications.
+Each rule specifies a Signal K path *value*, a pair of *threshold*s and up to three *notification*s.
 The *threshold*s define a 'nominal' range and the plugin will issue a *notification*, if one is defined, when *value* enters the nominal range and when it makes an excursion through a threshold.